 - Unearth spring bloomers.
 Gently and carefully remove mulch, leaves, and other debris from atop bulbs and plants trying to push their way up for spring.

 - Prune semi-evergreen perennials.
 Give those perennials that don’t lose their leaves in the winter a little trim.
-Remove the dead or damanged leaves to encourage new growth as they wake up.
+Remove the dead, damanged, and crossing branches to encourage new growth as they wake up.

 - Prune woody plants/trees that DON’T flower in spring.
 If you prune spring-flowering woodies or trees now, you’ll cut off the blooms.
 But plants that flower later in the summer or fall are best pruned now.